marwanelgharbawy/quick-express-html-guide/README.md

 # Quickly setup a server using express to view your HTML files ANYWHERE.

 Steps to create a local server to experiment with your static webpage/front-end project.
 This will allow you to have a server up and running on your local network.

+## Why would I want to do that?
+**Can't I just open the html file on my browser and test it the normal way?**

-You can view it on your phone, tablet, or use port forwarding to view it from other devices on different networks.
+By setting up a server, you can view your website on different devices, such as your phone, tablet, or use port forwarding to even view it from other devices on different networks.
+Also, if you're still a beginner in web development, this is a good step for you to integrate the backend with the frontend.

 ## Requirements
 These steps only require you to install node, you can postpone your understanding to express stuff later.